unnatural-worlds/uwapi/_sources/bots/troubleshooting.rst.txt

 	Make sure you have installed Unnatural Worlds in Steam.

-	If your Steam games are in a non-default location, define the environment variable ``UNNATURAL_ROOT`` to the directory containing the library.
+	If your Steam games are in non-default location, define the environment variable ``UNNATURAL_ROOT`` to the directory containing the library.
 	Example: ``C:\Program Files (x86)\Steam\steamapps\common\Unnatural Worlds\bin``

 .. dropdown:: OSError: cannot load library 'unnatural-uwapi-hard'

 	Make sure you have installed Unnatural Worlds in Steam.

-	If your Steam games are in a non-default location, define the environment variable ``UNNATURAL_ROOT`` to the directory containing the library.
+	If your Steam games are in non-default location, define the environment variable ``UNNATURAL_ROOT`` to the directory containing the library.
 	Example: ``C:\Program Files (x86)\Steam\steamapps\common\Unnatural Worlds\bin``

 .. dropdown:: Failed to initialize Steam API